CLIENT LETTER EXPLAINS RECENT DEVELOPMENTS THAT MAY AFFECT YOUR TAX SITUATION

 Mike Habib is an IRS licensed Enrolled Agent who owns and operates a specialized tax services boutique firm serving clients in various metro areas such as Los Angeles, Whittier, Pasadena, Glendale, Burbank, Orange County, Riverside, Palm Springs, San Bernardino, Palmdale, Bakersfield, New York, New Jersey, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose, Detroit, Jacksonville, Indianapolis, San Francisco, Columbus, Austin, Memphis, Fort Worth, Baltimore, Charlotte, El Paso, Boston, Seattle, Washington DC, Milwaukee, Denver, Louisville, Jefferson, Las Vegas, Reno, Hempstead, Tucson, Nashville, Davidson, Portland, Tucson, Albuquerque, Santa Fe, Anchorage, Atlanta, Long Beach, Fresno, Sacramento, Mesa, Kansas City, Cleveland, Virginia Beach, Omaha, Miami, Oakland, Tulsa, Honolulu, Minneapolis, Pittsburgh, Colorado Springs, Arlington, Wichita, Birmingham, Montgomery, Tampa, Orlando.

-Dave Ramsey is also known as the creator of the Financial Peace University (FPU), a program that helps people get rid of their debt, take control of their finances, and learn new money behaviors that are founded on commitment and accountability.
+Former Dave Ramsey ELP 2012-2019 is also known as the creator of the Financial Peace University (FPU), a program that helps people get rid of their debt, take control of their finances, and learn new money behaviors that are founded on commitment and accountability.
 More than one million families have attended FPU classes at various venues, workplace, church, military base, local nonprofit organization, community group or Spanish-speaking organization.

 The popular “Dave Says” syndicated column is also available to more than 17 million readers every month.
 Also, thousands of children have enjoyed his entertaining and educational book series.